WaterRA supports PhD, Masters by Research, Masters by Coursework (Research Project only) and Honours student projects.

 |Step 3||Student to submit Application form||

 The Student Application form is to be submitted by the student before the university due date for primary scholarships.
 This form provides the student details and background experience.
 It can be submitted with the Project Initiation form or separately.

-WaterRA can assist the sponsor in acquiring a student to undertake the project if notified by 30 September 2018.
+WaterRA can assist the sponsor in acquiring a student to undertake the project if required.

-The student must apply for a primary scholarship via the university process by 31 October 2018 unless other arrangements have been agreed to for primary scholarship.
+The student must apply for a primary scholarship via the university process by the university due date unless other arrangements have been agreed to for primary scholarship.
 Semester 2 University primary scholarships are now open with closing date varying from March/April 2019.

 |Step 4||Education Committee (EdCom)||To ensure governance and due diligence, the application is assessed and shortlisted by the EdCom.
 This practice is to ensure the project is robust, with background resources to support the student and that the student has the right experience/skill set and/or degree to undertake the project.|